From Data to Discovery: Unlocking the Potential of Host-Associated Microbiomes. Use Cases and Services by NFDI4Microbiota

 Registration fee and expenses

 The event itself is free-of-charge.
+We will cover lunch, coffee breaks and dinner for you.

-Registration is required and binding.
+Please note that registration is required and binding.

 Organizers & Speakers